oVirt/ovirt-site/source/feature/fencing-refactoring.html.md

       <fencing-flow-step>
     </fencing-flow-steps>

 To enable or disable Fencing Flow Step `PUT` operation using URL `/api/hosts/{id}/fencing-flow-steps/{name}` with parameter `step-enabled` can be executed.
-Other operation like creating and removing step is not currenlty supported.
+Other operation like creating and removing step is not currently supported.

 ## Testing